ba-st/Ansible/docs/Routing.md

 # Routing
 (based on the [offical Python tutorial](https://www.rabbitmq.com/tutorials/tutorial-four-python.html))

-This communication pattern allows send messages to an specfic route.
+This communication pattern allows sending messages to a specific route.

 ![Diagram of routing](routing.png)

-On this tutorial, you'll refine the logging example you did on [previoulsy](PublishSubscribe.md) by sending selectively some of the log messages to a specific error logger.
+In this tutorial, you'll refine the logging example you did [previously](PublishSubscribe.md) by selectively sending some of the log messages to a specific error logger.

 Log messages have a severity: `info`, `warning` or `error`.